Our Commitment to the Future of C-band

 Next generation mobile networks require more throughput and more spectrum

-As mobile networks evolve to the fifth generation (5G), demand for higher throughput and higher reliability is increasing.
-Regulators are seeking ways to bridge the reach and reliability of lower bands to the higher throughput of upper bands.
-Falling in the “mid-band,” C-band frequencies (3.4 – 4.2 GHz) are seen as an attractive solution.
+As mobile networks evolve to 5G, demand for higher throughput and reliability is increasing.
+Regulators are seeking ways to bridge the reach and reliability of lower bands with the higher throughput of upper bands.
+Falling in the “mid-band” category, C-band frequencies (3.4 – 4.2 GHz) are seen as an attractive solution.

 What does this mean for C-band?

 Satellite operators have been using C-band, typically above 3.6 GHz, to provide essential services for more than 50 years.
 Reallocating portions of this spectrum for 5G use can present challenges to multiple FSS customer sets.
 Because C-band offers high availability and resilience to weather interference, it is ideal for:

 - Emergency Response

 Most C-band antennas are unregistered leading to false perceptions of unused capacity

 Because these networks tend to be “receive-only,” regulators in many parts of the world do not require that C-band antennas be individually licensed or registered.
 This lack of registration can lead some to erroneously conclude that C-band capacity is unused or underutilized.

 BOTTOM LINE: Reallocation of C-band FSS frequencies for 5G use must be carefully done to avoid negative impacts to incumbent FSS users, which can affect critical infrastructure as well as national economies.